-Allergic rhinitis may be triggered by a person's occupation and therefore questions about occupational history and when symptoms occur are important.4 The rhinitis may precede asthma by several years; so removal from exposure to the allergen is essential to stop this "allergic march".
+Allergic rhinitis may be triggered by a person's occupation

+and therefore questions about occupational history and when symptoms occur are important.4 The rhinitis may precede asthma by several years; so, removal from exposure to the allergen is essential to stop this "allergic march".

-Allergic rhinitis is mainly diagnosed on clinical history, supported by nasal examination and in some cases, allergy testing (although availability of this in primary care is variable).
-Allergy testing is useful if the allergen causing the symptoms can be avoided e.g animal dander.
-This is more difficult if the allergen identified is a pollen, although exposure can be minimised.
-Various web sites e.g. Met Office5 and mobile phone applications may be accessed to provide awareness of pollen counts, enabling the sufferer to reduce exposure by staying indoors, closing windows or wearing sunglasses if venturing outside.
-Drying laundry in a tumble dryer to prevent bringing pollen indoors may be useful.
+Allergic rhinitis is mainly diagnosed on clinical history, sup-ported by nasal examination and in some cases, allergy testing (although availability of this in primary care is variable).
+Allergy testing (via skin prick test or serum specific IgE) is useful if the allergen causing the symptoms can be avoided e.g animal dander, mould etc. This is more difficult if the allergen identified is a pollen, although exposure can be minimised.
+Various websites e.g. Met Office5 and mobile phone applications may be accessed to provide awareness of pollen counts, enabling the sufferer to reduce exposure by staying indoors, closing windows or wearing sunglasses if venturing outside.
+Drying laundry in a tumble dryer to prevent bringing pollen indoors may be useful or hanging clothes indoors if there is no outside space.
 Avoidance of the allergen, if known and possible, should be encouraged.